Worldwide, the reduction in maternal mortality has stopped-breakinglatest.news-Breaking Latest News

 Overall, it is said that in 2020 maternal deaths worldwide were around 287 thousand: there was a slight decrease compared to 2016 (309 thousand) and compared to 2000 (446 thousand), but the figures are still too much for the WHO high.
 Deaths dropped significantly between 2000 and 2015, but remained largely unchanged between 2016 and 2020.

 I data they say that between 2016 and 2020 maternal mortality rates fell in just two of eight UN regions: in Australia and New Zealand by 35 percent and in Central and South Asia by 16 percent.
-In numerical terms, maternal deaths continue to be largely concentrated in the poorest regions of the world and in countries affected by conflict: in sub-Saharan Africa, Yemen, Syria and Afghanistan, where in 2020 the mortality rate maternal was found to be more than double the world average rate.
+In numerical terms, maternal deaths continue to be largely concentrated in the poorest regions of the world and in countries affected by conflict: in sub-Saharan Africa, Yemen, Syria and Afghanistan, where in 2020 the mortality rate maternal was found to be almost three times the world average rate.

 Between 2016 and 2020, maternal mortality increased by 17 percent in Europe and North America, and by 15 percent in South America and the Caribbean.
 Of the wealthiest, most industrialized nations, the United States appears to have the highest maternal mortality rate.